-A soil geochemistry survey (952 samples) and a prospecting program (121 grab samples) were conducted in late summer 2019.
+A soil geochemistry survey (952 samples) and a prospecting program (154 grab samples) were conducted in in 2019 and 2021.
 Anomalous gold values were detected in several soil samples from the northwestern part of the project.
-Prospecting work was performed as part of the 2021 program of work on the Sakami project.
-Results are pending.
+Prospecting work was performed as part of the exploration work on the Sakami project.